 A braking system is a mechanical device that stops motion by absorbing energy from the moving system.
 It is used to slow or stop a moving vehicle, wheel, or axle, or to prevent motion, which usually happens through friction.

-Before applying the brakes, the acceleration is released to stop the fuel supply thus the engine develops more power to drive the vehicle, and then the brakes are applied which caused to stop rotating the wheels, and hence the vehicle is stopped.
+Before applying the brakes, the acceleration is released to stop the fuel supply thus the engine develops more power to drive the vehicle, and then the brakes are applied which causes to stop rotating the wheels, and hence the vehicle is stopped.

 Functions of the Brakes